 Today the school has 422 students—282 boys and 140 girls—in five classes, VI through X. Proving that the school is taking care of the impoverished groups, only one student of the 422 does not come from the Scheduled Castes, Scheduled Tribes or other weaker sections of the community.

-Being a tribal and low-caste stronghold, Pallahara’s environment is not conducive for education.
+Being a tribal and low-caste stronghold, Pallahara’s environment is not conducive for education even though the families understand the importance of education.
 The area’s literacy rate is far below the state average, both for men and women.
 Poverty and underdevelopment of the area are the main causes of illiteracy, along with social ills such as drinking.

 To create a productive study atmosphere for the children from this background, the school provides hostel facilities for students—for boys and for girls separately.
 Today there are 261 boys and 118 girls in the hostels.
 These students hail from nine districts of Odisha and even a few from the neighboring state of Jharkhand.